ObolNetwork/charon/core/qbft/README.md

 - Transport abstracted and not provided.
 - Decoupled from process authentication and message signing (not provided).
 - No dependencies.
-- Core algorithm under 500 lines of code.
+- Explicit justifications.

 ## TODO
- - Refactor from implicit to explicit justification.
+ - Add dropped messages tests.
  - Add Byzantium tests.